CarlosNZ/fig-tree-evaluator/README.md

 ### Operator & Property Aliases

 For maximal flexibility, all operator names are case-insensitive, and also come with a selection of "aliases" that can be used instead, based on context or preference (e.g. the `conditional` operator can also be aliased as `?` or `ifThen`).
-See specific operator reference for full list of aliases.
+See specific operator reference for all available aliases.

 Similarly, some property names accept aliases -- see individual operators for these.